12,000 grads of the Ultimate Military Credit Cards Course already know why

 Many military servicemembers know that the Amex Platinum receives special American Express military protections due to the Military Lending Act.

-However, many troops do not know that all American Express cards have their annual fees waived for active duty and military spouses.
+However, many troops do not know that all American Express cards have special protections for active duty and military spouses.
 This includes the Amex Gold Card, which is a better everyday card.

 The nice thing about being an active duty servicemember is you do not have to choose!
-Because your annual fee is waived on both cards, I recommend you first get an Amex Gold card and then open an Amex Platinum card.
+Because of these protections on both cards, I recommend you first get an Amex Gold card and then open an Amex Platinum card.

 American Express® Gold Card